muratk5n/thirdwave/en/README.md

 ---

 NATO-style..
-Then there is no point in giving up on NATO membership bcz this is a non-concession "concession".
+Then what is the point in giving up NATO membership?
+This sounds like a non-concession concession.
 No wonder UKR-RU discussions are dead.

 Reuters: "[Mar 29] Ukraine offers neutrality in exchange for NATO-style security guarantees at Russia talks"